lycaoduong/ohlabs_pam_segmentation_unet/README.md

 # **Training**
 - Run train.py
-- You can change the model in line 80: model = .
+- You can change the model on the line 80th: model = .
 In this project I used three kind of model:
   - U-Net
   - SegNet-5 (VGG16 backbone)
   - FCN-8 (VGG16 backbone)